-I have been working with Akka.NET for some time, and I have to admit that it is an amazing piece of technology.
+I’ve been working with Akka.NET for some time, and I have to admit it’s an amazing piece of technology.
 It truly simplifies building scalable, concurrent, distributed, and fault-tolerant applications.
-Thanks to its implementation of the actor model, Akka.NET can help you with designing critical sections of your applications in a non-locking manner.
-Unfortunately, while it gives you the freedom from having to deal with complex matters like explicit locking or thread management, at the same time, it makes simple things not so obvious.
-For instance: how to expose your actor based system to the world?
-You can try to do so by leveraging Akka.Remote package with its location transparency feature, but it would imply that all your clients use Akka.NET as well.
-It’s one hell of an assumption in this day and age when microservices rule the world.
-So we go for REST, then.
-And this is precisely where ASP.NET Core comes to play.
+Thanks to its implementation of the actor model, Akka.NET can help you design critical sections of your applications in a non-locking manner.
+Unfortunately, while it frees you from dealing with complex issues like explicit locking or thread management, it can make simple things less obvious.
+For instance, how do you expose your actor-based system to the world?
+You could try using the Akka.Remote package with its location transparency feature, but that would imply all your clients also use Akka.NET.
+That’s a big assumption in this day and age when microservices dominate.
+So, we turn to REST.
+That’s precisely where ASP.NET Core comes into play.

 Understanding the example application

 You can find the source code of the example application on GitHub.
-It is a simple bookstore inventory management service that exposes functionalities like:
+It is a simple bookstore inventory management service that offers functionalities such as:

 - adding new books

 - listing all the books available in the system

 To meet these extremely sophisticated business requirements, you will use the following actor:

 This little fellow listens to 3 types of messages:

 GetBooks.
 Our job is to find a way to route these messages to it.
 But before we can do so, we will need an actor system to be set up and configured to run within our application.